Marchinka/mr-portfolio/src/Pages/DocumentDrive/DocumentDrive.md

 ### Project background

-The objective of this project is to **re-engineer the main document platform** used by a major **Italian oil & gas company**, with a focus on improving the user experience for the technical and scientific department.
+The objective of this project is to <span class="u agile">re-engineer the main document platform</span> used by a major <span class="u design">Italian oil & gas company</span>, with a focus on improving the user experience for the technical and scientific department.
 The goal is to create a platform that is user-friendly, efficient, and provides a digital signature feature and improved profile management.
 The platform should also be able to integrate with at least 10 company applications to ingest data and user information.
-The platform will have over **3,000 users**, making it important to design a platform that is scalable and efficient for a large user base.
+The platform will have over <span class="u design">3,000 users</span>, making it important to design a platform that is scalable and efficient for a large user base.

+The project involved as well the migration of <span class="u software">600k documents</span> and <span class="u software">25 Tb</span> of physical files from the previous infrastructure.

 ### Target Audience

-The target audience for this platform includes technical and scientific employees of the Italian oil & gas company (**geologyst**, **reservoir experts**, **drilling specialists...**), who work with documents on a daily basis and need a platform that is easy to use and provides the necessary functionality.
+The target audience for this platform includes technical and scientific employees of the Italian oil & gas company (<span class="u design">geologyst</span>, <span class="u design">reservoir experts</span>, <span class="u design">drilling specialists...</span>), who work with documents on a daily basis and need a platform that is easy to use and provides the necessary functionality.
 The platform should be accessible and efficient for individuals who work in 12 professional areas of expertise within the company.

 ## Project Management

 ### Team

 The team for this project was composed of
-- 1 Scrum master (**me**)
+- 1 Scrum master (<span class="u agile">me</span>)
-- Lean UX
-- 1 Solution Architect
+- 2 Solution Architects - *Luca Di Biagio.
+Fabrizio Zanette.
+Microsoft*
-- 1 Azure cloud expert
+- 1 Azure cloud expert - *Stefano Campanella.
+Techedge*
-- 1 Seniro Dev Lead
+- 1 Senior Dev Lead  - *Francesco Cardin.
+Microsoft*
-- 2 UX designers
+- 2 UX designers - *Andrea Caporale.
+Francesco Villa.
+Microsoft*
-- 5 Software developers
+- 5 Software developers / heroes - *Emanuele Serrao, Giuseppe Campanella, Davide Ferri, Andrea Pasquali, stefano Ruga.
+Techedge.*